Flnch/ba-thesis-resources/README.md

 ## Source code
 - [Stealth version of OpenWPM](https://github.com/Flnch/OpenWPM/tree/issue-448-webdriver_attr) (on the git branch `issue-448-webdriver_attr`*)
+  - The main addition of the stealth version is spoofing a revealing JavaScript property.
+This spoofing functionality is also available as a [stand-alone Firefox extension](https://github.com/Flnch/stealth-extension).
 - [OpenWPM measurement version](https://github.com/Flnch/OpenWPM/tree/measurement) (on the git branch `measurement`*)
 - [webdriver testpage](https://github.com/Flnch/webdriver-testpage): A simple test page to test whether the original value of spoofed `window.navigator` objects can be revealed inside iframes.